archivy/archivy/docs/reference/architecture.md

 ...
 ```

 Archivy uses the [python-frontmatter](https://python-frontmatter.readthedocs.io/en/latest/) package to handle the parsing of these files.
 They can be organized into user-specified sub-directories.
 Check out [the reference](filesystem_layer.md) to see the methods archivy uses for this.
-We also use [pandoc](https://pandoc.org) for the conversion of different formats, and plan on using this onwards to support many more formats (PDF, EPUB, etc...)

 - Another storage method Archivy uses is [TinyDB](https://tinydb.readthedocs.io/en/stable/).
 This is a small, simple document-oriented database archivy gives you access to for persistent data you might want to store in archivy plugins.
 Use [`helpers.get_db`](/reference/helpers/#archivy.helpers.get_db) to call the database.